 Interested in downloading Scan2CAD for free?
 Simply click on the button below.

 To get AutoCAD for free as a student or educator, simply visit the Autodesk education licensing page and sign up for a three-year education license completely for free.

 The sign-up process is very simple; you create an account, confirm your eligibility as a student or educator by providing the required documents, submit additional documentation, answer several questions to confirm eligibility, and then download and install the AutoCAD software for students.

 The license is renewable after three years, provided you still possess a valid academic email address.
 The three-year term allows users to sign up in their senior year and continue to use AutoCAD after graduating.

 How not to get AutoCAD free

-There are a myriad of great CAD solutions on the market that can help you design and create great things.
+There is a myriad of great CAD solutions on the market that can help you design and create great things.
 Nonetheless, many may still be tempted to circumvent the rules and download a cracked copy of AutoCAD instead.

 However, as we’ve previously discussed on our blog, downloading a crack can lead to a wide range of issues.
-Not only are cracks illegal, they come with a host of potential problems for your computer.
+Not only are cracks illegal, but they also come with a host of potential problems for your computer.
 Cracked software provides criminal organizations and hackers with a way of infiltrating your system.
 Using a crack can leave you vulnerable to viruses, trojans, and other malware.
 Worse still, CAD users run the risk of intellectual property theft, which can put your entire business at risk.

 No matter which program you use, cracks can cause far more trouble than they’re worth.
 Learn more about why downloading a crack for Scan2CAD, AutoCAD, or any other software simply isn’t worth the risk.